thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 );
 ```

 Every component has their own `this.state` object.
 And because the key-value pairs inside `this.state` are mutable, they're the perfect location for storing data that changes over time.
-Just remember to always use the `this.setState()` method to merge the changes into the current `this.state` object because, after the merge, the component is automatically re-rendered.
+Just remember to always use the `this.setState()` method to merge changes into the current `this.state` object.
+After the merge, the component is automatically re-rendered.

 ### Exercise